rzho17/FEM-age-calculator/README.md

 ## My process

-I started by designing the mobile design first and added any remaing divs / styles needed to complete the project
+I started by designing the mobile design first and added any remaing divs / styles needed to complete the project.
+As for the javascript section, I tried to figure out a solution first to calculate the age of the user but eventually had to look up other resources as I could not figure out how to do it.

 ### Built with